Kirishima Tetsuo: Ōzeki promotion and name change

 During the 2023 September tournament, Kirishima entered as a competitor under kadoban status, having to record at least eight victories to save his ōzeki rank.
 On the thirteenth day, he scored a victory over newly promoted-ōzeki Hōshōryū, logically saving his status for the November tournament.
-He concluded this basho with a 9-6 score.
+He concluded this basho with a score.

 In October 2023, Kirishima won for the first time the All Japan Rikishi Championship, a Meiji Shrine-sponsored charity tournament.

+First yokozuna attempt and demotion

-During the November 2023 tournament Kirishima was part of the group of wrestlers leading the championship race.
-On Day 13 he defeated Daieishō to take the lead for most wins by a top-division wrestler in the year.
+During the November 2023 tournament, Kirishima was part of the group of wrestlers leading the championship race.
+On Day 13, he defeated Daieishō to take the lead for most wins by a top-division wrestler in the year.
 Having only been equaled in score by Atamifuji on Day 13, Kirishima's title hopes and a potential championship were at stake when he faced Atamifuji on Day 14.
 Kirishima won the match by yorikiri, securing a one-win lead in the championship race into the final day.
 Kirishima locked up his second title when Atamifuji was defeated by Kotonowaka.
-In the final bout, Kirishima defeated fellow ōzeki Takakeishō to finish with a 13–2 record for the tournament and 62 wins for the year.
+In the final bout, Kirishima defeated fellow ōzeki Takakeishō to finish with a record for the tournament and 62 wins for the year.
 Kirishima dedicated his victory in the tournament–held in Kyushu–to his stablemaster Michinoku, who was born in Kagoshima Prefecture.
 The Sumo Association indicated that Kirishima would likely be considered for promotion to yokozuna with another championship in January, or an equivalent performance.

 Kirishima made a good start to the tournament, although he also suffered two defeats on Day 4 against Midorifuji and on Day 8 against Tobizaru.
-On Day 13 he defeated the other remaining ōzeki, Hōshōryū, by nimaigeri ('ankle kicking twist down'), a technique not seen in makuuchi for ten years.
+On Day 13, he defeated the other remaining ōzeki, Hōshōryū, by nimaigeri ('ankle kicking twist down'), a technique not seen in makuuchi for ten years.
 This victory, his fifth in a row, ensured him a place in the group of three wrestlers tied for the title (with Terunofuji and Kotonowaka).
 However, Kirishima was beaten by Kotonowaka on Day 14, forcing him to beat the yokozuna on the final day to secure a place in a playoff.
 Kirishima failed to beat Terunofuji, ending his chances of winning the tournament.
 After the tournament, the head of the Judging Department, Sadogatake, commented that had Kirishima won a twelfth victory by defeating Terunofuji, he would have submitted a recommendation for promotion to yokozuna.